I Dreamed a Dream: The Susan Boyle Story: Production

-The show celebrated Boyle's journey from a small village in rural Scotland to international fame and fanfare following her inspiring performance on "Britain’s Got Talent," the British reality competition series executive produced by Simon Cowell that rocketed Susan Boyle to superstardom.
+The show celebrated Boyle's journey from a small village in rural Scotland to international fame and fanfare following her inspiring performance on "Britain's Got Talent", the British reality competition series executive produced by Simon Cowell that rocketed Susan Boyle to superstardom.

-"Susan Boyle is one of those rare personalities who has captivated millions of fans around the world with her undeniable vocal talent and incredible life story", said Ryan O’Hara, President of TV Guide Network and TVGuide.com.
+"Susan Boyle is one of those rare personalities who has captivated millions of fans around the world with her undeniable vocal talent and incredible life story", said Ryan O'Hara, President of TV Guide Network and TVGuide.com.
 "For the first time ever, fans will have an opportunity to see Susan Boyle shine on stage in her own spotlight, witness amazing musical performances in a concert setting, as well as gain insight into the challenges she overcame as she rose to an international phenomenon".

 A co-production between talkbackTHAMES, the UK production company owned by FremantleMedia, and Simon Cowell's Syco TV, "I Dreamed a Dream: The Susan Boyle Story" will include exclusive interviews with Susan, friends and celebrity fans such as Simon Cowell, alongside spectacular performances with special guests and other surprises.
-Susan will premiere songs from her new CD including, "Cry Me a River" and the Rolling Stones classic "Wild Horses" as well as a very special performance of the song that launched her to global superstardom; "I Dreamed A Dream," with the London West End cast of Les Misérables.
+Susan will premiere songs from her new CD including, "Cry Me a River" and the Rolling Stones classic "Wild Horses" as well as a very special performance of the song that launched her to global superstardom; "I Dreamed A Dream", with the London West End cast of Les Misérables.

-Produced by Steve Mac, 'I Dreamed A Dream' features her signature songs, "I Dreamed A Dream" and "Cry Me A River."
-The album also includes a haunting rendition of Rolling Stones' "Wild Horses," Madonna's "You’ll See," The Monkees' 'Daydream Believer,’ and "Who I Was Born To Be," an original recording written specially for Susan.
-Susan enthused: "It was my greatest ambition to release an album and I have finally achieved it.
+Produced by Steve Mac, 'I Dreamed A Dream' features her signature songs, "I Dreamed A Dream" and "Cry Me A River".
+The album also includes a haunting rendition of Rolling Stones' "Wild Horses", Madonna's "You'll See", The Monkees' 'Daydream Believer', and "Who I Was Born To Be", an original recording written specially for Boyle.
+Boyle enthused: "It was my greatest ambition to release an album and I have finally achieved it.
 There is happiness out there for everyone who dares to dream."